jessonfoo/p002/week_6/6_technical_blog.md

 Select and research one of the topics below:

 #### Option 1.
 OO vs. Functional Programming
 So you've had some experience with Object-Oriented Programming (OOP) this week.
-Some consider Functional programming the opposite of OO.
-For your technical blog this week, research functional programming so you can compare them in your blog post.
+Some consider Functional programming the opposite of OO - compare them.

 #### Option 2: Variable Scope
 What kinds of variables does Ruby support?
 Where are they accessible?
 When would you use them and what makes them different?